stacksgov/sips/sip-tbd/sip-tbd-taproot_payments.md

 Type: Consensus

-Status: Draft Proposal
+Status: Draft

 Created: 24 May 2022

 License: CC0-1.0

-Sign-off: Technical Committee
+Sign-off:

 # Abstract

-This SIP proposes a small but important change to enable mining payouts to Taproot scripts.
+This SIP proposes an important change to enable mining payouts to Taproot scripts.
 Taproot scripts were enabled at block 709,632 on the Bitcoin Network on November 14, 2021.

 We believe that with this change, mining pools are more realistic where people can pool their mining bids into a Taproot script while running independent miners.
 Doing so further increases the number of independent miners and aids decentralization.
 Taproot scripts alleviate bandwidth issues on the Bitcoin network since the pool resembles a single miner.
 Furthermore, we’d like to implement the optionality to send Taproot payments scripts to both Stacks wallets or Stacks smart contracts to streamline operations.